 Roof forms should be designed to emphasize the vertical dimensions and be simple in form - either gables, mono-pitched, skillion or similar simple roof forms are acceptable.
 No hip roofs will be accepted.
-A high proportion of attached homes are to have steep gabled roof forms.

 The roof form over the living part of the house should be more dominant than the roof form over the garage, through increasing or stepped height.
 The residential roof form should be the primary roof form and should include the pedestrian entrance.
 The roof form over the garage should generally be secondary and less prominent.